Dastardi/Dastardi.github.io/projects.md

 <div style="text-align: left;">
     <p>
       <a href="/pages/writingmusic"><h2>My Music</h2></a>
-      When I'm not talking to people or working (and sometimes even then) I can generally be found listening to music of all kinds.
+      When my ears aren't otherwise engaged, I can generally be found listening to music of all kinds.
 It's a unique art form and one of life's great pleasures, so I figure why not create some of my own?
     </p>
   </div>